-In a physics that invokes an aether, there is no such thing as empty space.
-The aether is by definition something that is present everywhere.
+In a physics that invokes an aether, there’s no such thing as empty space.
+The aether is by definition something that’s present everywhere.
 In the case of The Velcro Universe, the aether is a mix of neutrinos and zero-point photons.

 Space can therefore be considered a transparent medium.
-Photons travelling through “empty space” are in fact moving through a sea of very low energy particles.
+Photons travelling through “empty space” are moving through a sea of low energy particles.